abelardopardo/ontask_b/docs/Tutorial/index.rst

   Is the current page with information about the columns, data types, number of actions, etc.

-Matrix
+Table
-  Operations to visualise and manipulate the matrix (search for values, add a row, add a column)
+  Operations to visualise and manipulate the table (search for values, add a row, add a column)

 Actions